Table of Contents

 This is data too.
 But B2B intelligence gets more intelligent by the day (that would be machine learning, predictive intelligence, and other dimensions) – in addition to simply growing the database.
 But a lot of marketing, sales, and recruiting professionals don’t know how much data has changed over the past few years!

-Read on to see how data has evolved to drive specific business functions and drive revenue in four main areas.
+Read on to see how data has evolved to drive specific business functions and drive revenue in three main areas.

 Role of Sales Intelligence In: